Third Philippine Small-Scale Fisheries National Symposium Banner

 The abstract may be written in English or Filipino.
 It must be prepared on one page only, using standard A4 paper in portrait orientation.
 Margins must be set at one inch on all sides.
 The abstract must use Arial, 12-point font, with 1.5 line spacing.
 Paragraphs must be separated by a blank line and should not be indented.

 The abstract must be saved and submitted in MS Word format.
-The filename should follow this format: SSF Student Vlog_Surname of Corresponding Author_First Three Words of the Vlog Title
+The filename should follow this format: SSF Student Vlog_Sub Themes_Surname of Corresponding Author_First Three Words of the Vlog Title

 Submission of Vlog Entries